 - The entire MEF collection is available for universities, high schools, and public libraries to stream on Kanopy.
 Check here to see if your school or public library already has access.
 If you don’t, you can purchase a streaming subscription on Kanopy via our website here.

-- Through October 31, when you purchase an MEF title in one of these formats we offer — a DVD or a perpetual Digital Site License — you can get it in an additional format for free!
+- To support you through the pandemic, when you purchase an MEF title in one of these formats we offer — a DVD or a perpetual Digital Site License — you can get it in an additional format for free!
 Simply enter code BUYONEGETONE at checkout to get your free add-on.There are two ways you can bundle and save:

 - Purchase a Digital Site License, get a free DVD